ALEX-JX17/Rails7BlogTuto/README.md

         Reference: https://nobrainerprogramming.com/rails-7-modal-forms-with-hotwire-and-bootstrap/

-*After add gem "slim-rails" to the Gemfile I needed to convert all .erb file to .slim and to do that all I done was to use html2slim gem, the steps are:
+* Slim.
+After add gem "slim-rails" to the Gemfile I needed to convert all .erb file to .slim and to do that all I done was to use html2slim gem, the steps are:

     $ gem install html2slim